lisaorii/lisaorii.github.io/_pages/about.md

 Hello!

-I am Lisa, an first year Ph.D. student at the University of Washington Paul G. Allen School of Computer Science & Engineering.
+I am Lisa, an first year Ph.D. student at the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
+I am advised by Professor Richard Anderson in the [ICTD Lab](https://ictd.cs.washington.edu/).

-I graduated from Wellesley College, a historically women's liberal arts college, in June 2021.
-I double majored in Computer Science and Philosophy.
-I also studied at the University of Oxford, Worcester College during my third year of college.

 My research interests are HCI (human-computer interaction) and ICTD (information and communication technology for development).
 My research objective is to mitigate social and technical challenges faced by groups that are oppressed by their intersectional identities.
 I am especially interested in issues related to gender, health, education, and accessibility.

+I received my Bachelor's from Wellesley College, where I double majored in Computer Science and Philosophy.

 I am currently funded by [The Funai Foundation for Information Technology](https://www.funaifoundation.jp/english/english002.html).